SGriff90/sarah-s-workship/_episodes/text-lesson_1_1.md

 ---
-title: "Prereg: Introducing the concept - the ‘what’ and ‘why’ of preregistration"
+title: The ‘what’ and ‘why’ of preregistration
 teaching: 15
 exercises: null
 duration: null